6.7.5 Responsibilities of the Local Authority to Former Looked After Children and Young People in Custody

 3. Children in Custody who are not 'Relevant'

-Local Authorities also have a duty to children who, upon being sentenced, cease to be Looked After, but who are not Relevant Children and so are not entitled to support as Care Leavers.
-This may be because they were, prior to detention, Accommodated under section 20 of the Children Act 1989 and will leave custody before their 16th birthday, or they are aged 16 or 17 but have been Looked After for less than 13 weeks since the age of 14 (perhaps because they only became Looked After when remanded into Local Authority accommodation immediately prior to sentence).
+Local Authorities also have a duty to children who, upon being sentenced, cease to be looked after, but who are not Relevant Children and so are not entitled to support as Care Leavers.
+This may be because they were, prior to detention, accommodated under section 20 of the Children Act 1989 and will leave custody before their 16th birthday, or they are aged 16 or 17 but have been looked after for less than 13 weeks since the age of 14 (perhaps because they only became looked after when remanded into Local Authority accommodation or Youth Detention Accommodation immediately prior to sentence).

 In this situation, the responsible Local Authority must appoint a representative to visit the child to assess their needs.

-The representative must make recommendations about any appropriate advice, support and assistance needed by the child, including where necessary, arranging for their accommodation on release, which might involve planning for them to become Looked After again.
+The representative must make recommendations about any appropriate advice, support and assistance needed by the child, including where necessary, arranging for their accommodation on release, which might involve planning for them to become looked after again.
+This is likely (in most cases) to be a Social Worker that has been allocated due to either the remand into Local Authority accommodation or Youth Detention Accommodation.

 3.1 Notification and Visiting